trezamora/trezamora.github.io/README.md

 # trezamora.github.io
-For my gitbhub repo pages
+The root for my GitbHub pages repo